 There really are not that many tools that you need to get started with FBA.
 Here are a few supplies/tools that I think are worth getting right away:

-You could definitely make the case that a scanning app, a computer with internet, and a printer, are all you need to get started selling on amazon via FBA.
+You could definitely make the case that a scanning app, a computer with internet, and a printer, are all you need to get started with Amazon FBA.
 When I sent my first FBA shipment in I did not even have a scanning app.
 However, the scanning app I would recommend having day one, and the following additional tools and supplies will make your life quite a bit easier and I would buy them day one if resources allow (listed in order of which I would purchase them):

 The first is a USB Barcode Scanner.
 This will make listing items dramatically easier than typing in every UPC into amazon.
 HERE is a link to the exact model that I have and use, but I would tend to think spending a few extra dollars and get one that includes a stand such as THIS ONE would be worth it.
 All of these do basically the same thing, so shop and around and see what you think is the best deal for you, but buying one of these will save you a ton of time.

-The next item that I would buy right off the bat is a shipping scale.
+The next item that I would when getting started with amazon FBA is a shipping scale.
 You could get by with a bathroom scale initially, but you will tend to estimate on the high end to be safe, and getting an accurate shipping scale should pay for itself over time.
 HERE is a link to the one I use, and so far I have no complaints.

 A quick note about the printer that you would need for selling via FBA.
 An inkjet printer is fine for printing off packing slips and shipping labels, but per amazon’s rules an inkjet printer is not acceptable for individual item labels.
 If you only have an inkjet printer, I would recommend utilizing amazon’s label service, (more info HERE) initially and paying the $0.20 per item.
 Once you know you are going to stay with selling via FBA and are regularly sending in items, I would then look into a thermal printer.

-The next item that I would buy right off the bat would be poly bags for creating multi-packs, and for bagging items that are required to be bagged by amazon (certain liquid items and toys that are not completely sealed are 2 examples).
+Another item I would get as soon I started selling on Amazon FBA would be poly bags for creating multi-packs, and for bagging items that are required to be bagged by amazon (certain liquid items and toys that are not completely sealed are 2 examples).
 Having these on hand makes creating multi-packs very easy, and it’s also easy to bag items where it is required.
 I purchased THESE to provide me with a good variety of bag sizes.
 They are also available on amazon from this seller, but I like to purchase them on eBay to get the 2% back in eBay Bucks.
 Having them on hand makes life easy, and I have found that selling multi-packs (particularly in grocery) is a profitable strategy.

 Next I will discuss how I would keep track of finances, receipts, etc. For receipts, I would recommend setting up a system to store these electronically.
 I would recommend scanning all receipts and then saving to Evernote, Dropbox, or your computer, and then maintain the paper receipts in a folder.
 I keep a folder of receipts for each month should I need to go back to review old paper receipts.